aerogear/cordova-showcase-template/CONTRIBUTING.md

 ## Work with backend service

 By default application is not going to connect with any backend service.
-To connect SDK with the backend please follow documentation for each individual service:
+To connect SDK with the backend please follow the documentation for each individual service:

 https://docs.aerogear.org/aerogear/latest